ligato/site/content/architecture/lig-framework-overview.md

     RouteType type = 10;

     // VRF identifier, field required for remote client.
 This value should be
     // consistent with VRF ID in static route key.
-If it is not, value from
-    // key will be preffered and this field will be overriden.
+    ...
-    // Non-zero VRF has to be explicitly created (see api/models/vpp/l3/vrf.proto) uint32 vrf_id = 1;
+    uint32 vrf_id = 1;

     // Destination network defined by IP address and prefix.